swkeever/skies.dev/content/awesome-links/index.md

 ![coffee](coffee.jpg)

-First, we will want is a **title** and a **description** of our webpage.
+First, we want a **title** and a **description** of our webpage.
 A title is what users see on the browser tab for your website.
 The title and description are also used to tell people what your site is about when your site pops up in search engine results.

 ![showing a title on search results](results.jpg)